streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 From now all changes should be done with rc.lua which is under your home directory.

-### Two screens
+### Two screens (swam screens)

-By default when I logged in first time with using awesome screens were swaped, so left one was on the right and right on the left.
+By default when I logged in first time using awesome screens were swaped, so left one was on the right and right on the left.
 If I were using Gnome Shell swap them back would be easier, just using Displays application, but in awesome it should be done manually.
 To see what screens you have, you need to run `xrandr`.
 You'll see name of the screen with applied parameters and then available options, such as screen resolutions and FPS.
 It would be something like this (I replaced some parts with `...`):

 {% highlight bash %}
 Screen 0: minimum 8 x 8, current 3840 x 1200, maximum 32767 x 32767